natiakalu/natiakalu/Readme.md

 #### About Me

 - A passionate Software Engineer
-- I’m interested in machine learing, data science, and robotics.
+- I’m interested in machine learing, data science, and data engineering.
 - I am always looking forward to meet people and share experiences.

 <hr>